Refugee-Learning-Accelerator/rla-course-central/challenge2/README.md

 # Design challenge 2 - Human Centered Design

 This is your dashboard for the second design challenge.
 It contains a calendar of the key milestones, information on the deliverables, and links to all course materials.
-For the next two weeks we will be **exploring human centered design** and **rapid prototyping**.
+For the next two weeks we will be **exploring human centered design**.

+Human Centered Design is a framework that you can use to approach any design project -- not just for the development of software.
+It offers practical tools that help you better understand the problem you are trying to solve, the perspective of the humans you are designing for, and takes you step-by-step from an idea to a final product or service.
+We're going to use this framework to consider the following question:

-### Challenge: How might we use every day technologies as learning tools?
+### Challenge: How might we use everyday technologies as learning tools?

 ## Calendar